Manohar-Maharshi/mobiotics-task/README.md

 # mobiotics-task

-This is a simple movie app shows details about the movie and with it's trailer
+This is a simple movie app shows details about the movie and with it's trailer.
+[LIVE DEMO](mobiotics-task.vercel.app)

 ### Technologies Used :

  - [ReactJs](https://reactjs.org/) - front-end JavaScript library for building user interfaces